tomkasp/tomkasp.github.io/_posts/2015-01-20-javascript-functions.md

 ---

 There are four ways how you can invoke functions in javascript.
 If you want to develop high quality code it's crucial to understand all of them.
-What are the differences between them and when to use them.
+I'm going to explain what are the differences between them and when to use them.

 ## Invocation as a function.